JaqiKal/task-master/TESTING.md

 It seemed the problem arised when attempting to wrap text that is not a string, specifically when task["To-Do"] is an integer or contains integer values that are not automatically converted to string types by the wrap_text function or the textwrap.wrap method within it.
 I assumed this likely happens if a task's "To-Do" field is purely numeric and not explicitly cast to a string before being passed to wrap_text.

 ### Solution Bug-03
+Edit: In later version, lib textwrap was removed and a function refactored with custom code, which still converts to string.

 I assumed that the most direct way to solve this issue was to ensure that any value passed to wrap_text was explicitly converted to a string, regardless of its original type.
 I modified the wrap_text function to automatically convert its input to a string, ensuring compatibility with all types of input.